88 Notable alumni of

 -

 Antonín Engel was a Czech architect, urban planner and architectural theorist.
 His most known works are the Prague Waterworks building in Podolí, the Ministry of Railways and Ministry of Defense buildings and the urban conception of the Prague quarter, Dejvice.
-He is considered the last master of neo-renaissance and neo-classicism in Czech culture.
+He is considered the last master of neo-Renaissance and neo-classicism in Czech culture.

 -